Ronin (Hawkeye episode): Filming

-Speaking to the appearance of Belova in the episode, Bert & Bertie wanted to celebrate "this incredibly off-the-wall character" and how she would interact with the "naive, wide-eyed, super-smart, fierce, badass" Kate Bishop.
+Speaking to the appearance of Belova in the episode, Bert and Bertie wanted to celebrate "this incredibly off-the-wall character" and how she would interact with the "naive, wide-eyed, super-smart, fierce, badass" Kate Bishop.
 Pugh provided insight to what she thought the character would be wearing when meeting with Bishop.
 Most of the conversation between Bishop and Belova at Bishop's apartment was improvised.
 Bertie said they "did a rehearsal, but every single thing was just perfect between them, and the improvisation that they brought to it was dynamite".
 The two also improvised where Bishop threw the hot sauce at Belova, and after that, Pugh decided to put it on the macaroni and eat it.
 When filming Belova's Blip scene, the production team had practically designed the bathroom set and filmed it using long, continuous shots as they wanted the viewers to be "experiencing it with Yelena" and also to "experience the Blip on a real human level".
 The camera operators had memorized Pugh's movements for the scene to film the scene with more ease.

-For Kingpin's introduction to a Marvel Studios project, Bert & Bertie were not beholden to design aspects from Daredevil, but wanted to take into account the character's presence from the comics and Daredevil for this series.
+For Kingpin's introduction to a Marvel Studios project, Bert and Bertie were not beholden to design aspects from Daredevil, but wanted to take into account the character's presence from the comics and Daredevil for this series.